 How do you go about making nugget ice?
 The same way as most other types of ice, with a mold.
 Cubette Mini Ice Cube Tray is a great option.
 The trays are stackable so if you are addicted to chewing ice you can purchase several packs knowing they won’t take up much space.

 If you want a stand-alone nugget ice maker there are several options that are all roughly about the same quality.
 Della Portable Electric Ice Maker Machine is a great nugget maker, but remember these machines just make the ice, they aren’t freezers.
 So once the ice is made you have to remove it and place in a freezer or cooler.

 Crescent Cubes or Half moon

 Crescent ice cube is the proper name but is often called half moon ice as that’s what it looks like.
 The reason for having ice shaped like this is all to do with packing.
-Crescent cubes don’t pack tightly together, and as a result, means that your drink has plenty of room to pass through.
-Because of this your drink is also displaced better which makes it less likely to splash over the edge as you walk about.
+Crescent cubes don’t pack tightly together.
+As a result, this means that your drink has plenty of room to pass through.
+Because of this, your drink is also displaced better which makes it less likely to splash over the edge as you walk about.

 Collins ice Spears

 Given the name Collins ice spears because they were made to go into a Collins glass.
-Of course ice spears are good for any tall glass, not just a Collins glass.
-In fact, I find that I use ice spears more when making a cocktails in a pitcher rather than one in a tall glass, as I think the ice takes up too much space and I’m constantly refilling my glass.
+Of course, ice spears are good for any tall glass, not just a Collins glass.
+In fact, I find that I use ice spears more when making cocktails in a pitcher rather than one in a tall glass.
+I think the ice takes up too much space and I’m constantly refilling my glass.